Skip to content

 • Environment: Clean bedding, air purifiers, regular grooming.

-A pet owner holding her French Bulldog, preparing to see a veterinarian.
+A pet owner holding her French Bulldog, preparing to visit a veterinarian.

 • Open wounds from scratching.

-• No progress after 12 weeks of diet trial.
+• No progress after 12 weeks of strict diet trial.

 • Signs of systemic illness.

-A vet may suggest allergy testing, bloodwork, biopsies, or a referral to a dermatologist.
+A vet may recommend allergy testing, bloodwork, skin biopsies, or a referral to a veterinary dermatologist.

 🌟 Conclusion: A Fresh Start for Sensitive Dogs